Create a

 Charles Goretsky Charles Goretsky

-The makeup of the modern workforce looks increasingly different from a decade ago.
+The makeup of the modern workforce has changed significantly from a decade ago.
 While utilizing contingent workers is not new, it has emerged as a critical strategy for businesses navigating the dynamic currents of the labor market.
-The paradigm shift towards a more flexible and adaptable approach to talent acquisition has given rise to a diverse pool of professionals, including freelancers, contractors, temporaries, and gig workers.
-As the relevancy of incorporating these contingent workers as a strategy rises in importance in response to talent shortages and increased employee turnover, it is imperative to understand their increasing relevance in the United States labor market.
+The paradigm shift towards a more flexible, adaptable approach to talent acquisition has created a diverse pool of professionals, including freelancers, contractors, temporary workers, and gig workers.
+As the importance of incorporating contingent workers as a strategy rises in response to talent shortages and increased employee turnover, it is imperative to understand their growing role in the United States labor market.
 Building a contingent workforce strategy has become essential for HR teams.

 The role of contingent workers has moved beyond temporary or seasonal fill-ins, now offering a unique blend of specialized skills and on-demand availability at an unprecedented scale.
 The trend is not merely a temporary phenomenon but a transformative force shaping the future of work.
 Statistics reveal a significant surge in the number of individuals choosing alternative work arrangements, fostering a gig economy and reshaping traditional employment norms.
-This evolution is not only a response to the changing aspirations of the workforce but also a strategic response by businesses aiming for enhanced agility in their operations.
+This evolution is not only a response to the changing aspirations of the workforce but also a strategic move by businesses seeking to enhance their operational agility.
 Companies increasingly recognize the need to harness the diverse talents among such workers, establishing contingent workforce management processes that integrate them seamlessly into their structures to bolster innovation and efficiency.

 In exploring the contingent workforce landscape, the key is understanding their increasing prevalence, how businesses can access their skills and capabilities, and how to build a comprehensive strategy.
 From project-based collaborations to specialized individual expertise, the avenues for using such talent are vast, providing organizations with unprecedented flexibility in meeting their staffing needs.
-This will include the development of strategies for sourcing contingent workers and examining the platforms, networks, and methodologies that facilitate the seamless integration of these professionals into the workforce.
-Furthermore, the key steps involved in establishing a robust contingent workforce strategy will be revealed, offering insights into how HR and counterpart functions can expand their talent acquisition processes to thrive in a rapidly changing employment ecosystem.
+This will include developing strategies for sourcing contingent workers and examining the platforms, networks, and methodologies that facilitate seamless integration of these professionals into the workforce.
+Furthermore, the key steps for establishing a robust contingent workforce strategy will be outlined, offering insights into how HR and counterpart functions can expand their talent acquisition processes to thrive in a rapidly changing employment ecosystem.

 Defining the concept

-Contingent workers are those brought in for well-defined and shorter-term assignments to help fulfill business requirements that organizations cannot accomplish with current staff members.
+Contingent workers are those brought in for well-defined, short-term assignments to help fulfill business requirements that organizations cannot meet with current staff.
 These are typically due to a lack of suitably skilled staff members or an insufficient supply or number of employees to conduct the Such workers are known by a wide range of terms, including contractor, consultant, temp, freelancer, or on-call worker.
-They may be self-employed or employed through a traditional temporary or specialized outsourced labor provider, the latter of which is commonly found supplying skilled technology-related workers. work in the desired location and timeframe necessary.
+They may be self-employed or employed through a traditional temporary or specialized outsourced labor provider, the latter of which is commonly used to supply skilled technology-related workers. work in the desired location and timeframe necessary.

-Core to understanding this is how they contrast with those called “employees” – their work relationship is not considered “permanent,” they are not paid ongoing salaries, and they lack access to welfare, retirement, and paid time off benefits.
-They, most importantly, are not typically taxed or have the employer-matched employment and related taxes paid and withholdings made on their behalf, and as such are not treated the same as “regular” employees.
+Core to understanding this is how they contrast with those called “employees”—their work relationship is not considered “permanent,” they are not paid ongoing salaries, and they lack access to welfare, retirement, and paid time off benefits.
+They, most importantly, are not typically taxed, and the employer-matched employment and related taxes are paid and withholdings are made on their behalf; as such, they are not treated the same as “regular” employees.
 As a result, and/or related to such treatment, they are not afforded the same protections under U.S. laws as their employee counterparts.
 Furthermore, organizations do not generally include them in company events, skill and career development activities, and other benefits meant to engage and embrace employees into the culture.

 The strategy of employing such workers is alternatively known as supplemental staffing, staff augmentation, agile staffing, process/task/project outsourcing, or subcontracting.
 Other related terms, such as offshoring and onshoring, relate to outsourcing or insourcing work processes to other locations that generally involve lower cost profiles for the organization.
-A contingent workforce strategy is designed to address the staffing needs that regular employees cannot fulfill alone.
+A contingent workforce strategy is designed to address staffing needs that regular employees cannot meet on their own.

 The rising prevalence and use of contingent workers

-The value of using alternate sources of expertise is becoming increasingly important, as it provides added workforce capacity for large-scale strategic initiatives (e.g., business transformations, new product and service development or implementations, etc.), increased revenue-generating efforts (e.g., seasonal sales push, new market openings, etc.), or for resolving or bridging skills gaps (critical skill project staffing, strategic project implementation, and management, etc.).
+The value of using alternate sources of expertise is becoming increasingly important, as it provides added workforce capacity for large-scale strategic initiatives (e.g., business transformations, new product and service development or implementations), increased revenue-generating efforts (e.g., seasonal sales push, new market openings), or for resolving or bridging skills gaps (critical skill project staffing, strategic project implementation and management).

-Additionally, and critically, it brings tremendous value to mitigating two primary factors driving skill availability challenges affecting organizations across the globe – skills obsolescence and chronic labor shortages.
+Additionally, and critically, it provides tremendous value by mitigating two primary factors driving skill availability challenges worldwide—skills obsolescence and chronic labor shortages.
 For example, according to ongoing research by the World Economic Forum, in 2023, the share of workers’ skills that are projected to be disrupted in the following five years has risen to 44%, with those most prominent being reported as including analytical thinking, creative thinking, AI and Big Data, and leadership and social influence.
-The rapid spread of artificial intelligence (AI) and related technologies, increased adoption of robotization, industry downturns, and work process improvement due to automation efforts and increased efficiencies that lead to fewer workers are driving the upsurge in the need for employee upskilling.
+The rapid spread of artificial intelligence (AI) and related technologies, increased adoption of robotics, industry downturns, and work-process improvements driven by automation efforts and greater efficiencies that lead to fewer workers are driving the surge in the need for employee upskilling.

-The trend has been identified with projections by the U.S. Government Accounting Office (GAO) as high as 50 percent of the US workforce being freelance or contingent workers by the year 2050.
+The trend has been identified in projections by the U.S. Government Accountability Office (GAO), which estimates that 50 percent of the U.S. workforce will be freelance or contingent workers by 2050.
 Clearly, a contingent workforce strategy is needed.

 However, it also notes that the average gig worker puts in only 11-30 hours per week in this type of work, suggesting that a mix of full-time and part-time roles will continue.
-Such an insight is bolstered by data reported by Pew Research that suggests that only 31% of those working through digital work platforms (Uber, DoorDash, Upwork, etc.) are working full-time.
+Such an insight is bolstered by data from Pew Research, which suggests that only 31% of those working through digital platforms (Uber, DoorDash, Upwork, etc.) work full-time.

 However, the prevalence of contingent workers continues to grow.
 For example, McKinsey found that 36% of the American workforce was self-employed in 2022, while ADP reported that in 40% of companies, its payroll data found that one in four (1/4) employees is a gig or part-time worker.
-Furthermore, the Government Accounting Office (GAO) estimates that 89% of the S&P 500 companies utilized contracted work as a regular part of their staffing solutions.
+Furthermore, the Government Accountability Office (GAO) estimates that 89% of S&P 500 companies use contracted workers as a regular part of their staffing solutions.

 Developing a contingent workforce strategy